A Tale of Two French Butchers

 The Marx family were Jewish refugees from Nancy, who came to Buzancais in 1940.
 Justin Marx was a butcher and found employment at the town's slaughter-house.
 The family befriended their neighbors – Esther and Roger Perret.
 In 1943 the French policemen warned the Jews in Buzancais that a roundup was planned.
 The Marx family escaped to the villages in the town's vicinity, but their young son, Claude, who was nine years old at the time, stayed with the Perret family.
 The family arranged a hidden space for him in the attic.
 From his shelter he heard the police arriving at night in the next house, which used to be his family's home, and their knocking on the door.
 Claude stayed with the Perret family until liberation.

-On 10 July 2006 Esther & Roger Perret were recognized as Righteous Among the Nations by Yad Vashem.
+On July 10, 2006, Yad Vashem recognized Esther and Roger Perret as Righteous Among the Nations.

 Supported By: Conference on Jewish Material Claims Against Germany